raspberrypilearning/pibrella-intro/worksheet.md

 6. Now save and exit by pressing **CTRL** and **X** on the keyboard and then **Y** for yes.
 7. To run your program type `sudo python disco.py`

-##Step 4: Use the button to set off disco.py
+##Step 4: Use a function

-Now that you have a disco pibrella program you can use it to alert you to something happening.
-This could be to alert you to someones presence or as a notification.

 ###Activity Checklist:
-1.
+1. Open your disco program by typing `nano disco.py` in an LXTerminal window or from the command line.
+1. Using the arrows on your keyboard, naviagte to

+## Step 5: Using a button to start your Disco program
+Now that you have a disco pibrella program working you can start to use some of the other items on the pibrella board, for example something to trigger the program, an input button.